1960 — Students protest HUAC hearings in San Francisco

-The House Un-American Activities Committee (HUAC) was created in 1938 to investigate and hold public hearings into "Communist influence" in American education, civil rights and peace organizations and labor unions.
-Unable to uncover evidence of Communists committing crimes, HUAC satisfied itself with holding Party members and sympathizers up to widespread media exposure and public embarrassment, often resulting in the loss of jobs and community standing.
+The House Un-American Activities Committee (HUAC) was created in 1938 to investigate and hold public hearings into "Communist influence" in American education, entertainment, civil rights and peace organizations and labor unions.
+Unable to uncover evidence of Communists committing crimes, HUAC concentrated on holding Party members and sympathizers up to widespread media exposure and public embarrassment, often resulting in the loss of jobs and community standing.
+In addition, the Committee published numerous reports which emphasized the testimony of "friendly witnesses" (including paid FBI informants) who had furnished the Committee with ficticious Communist "conspiracies" to control student protests, brainwash young minds in the classroom and take over otherwise loyal American organizations.

 The 1960 hearings

-For me personally, the hearings led to my being fired from a succession of jobs between 1960 and 1964, as the FBI visited my employers and worked to deprive me of my livelihood.
-In addition, the FBI recruited my roommate at the time, Milan Melvin, as a paid informant.
-The combination of the FBI's persecution and the public exposure and embarassment of being hauled before HUAC at the age of 18 were traumatic for me, leading to several years of anxiety, depression and therapy.
+The hearings led to my being fired from a succession of jobs between 1960 and 1964, as the FBI visited my employers and worked to deprive me of my livelihood.
+Unbeknownst to me at the time, the FBI recruited my college roommate, Milan Melvin, as a paid informant.
+The combination of the succession of job firings, my roommate's betrayal and the embarrasment of being publicly hauled before HUAC at the age of 18 were traumatic for me, with serious negative effects on my personal relationships and career path.
+I did not fully heal from that experience until I sought support and psychotherapy later in life.

 HUAC's propaganda efforts and subsequent decline

 After the 1960 hearings, HUAC made a "documentary" film falsely linking the Communist Party with the growing progressive student movement and the so-called "HUAC riots."
 "Operation Abolition" was distributed widely, at government expense, in America's public schools.
 It is estimated that 15 million people saw this film.
-This highly inaccurate propaganda effort had the unintended effect of recruiting many recent high school graduates and college students from all around the country to enter UCB to enjoy its non-conformist, anti-establishment atmosphere.
+This highly inaccurate propaganda effort had the unintended effect of recruiting many recent high school graduates and college students from all around the country to enter UCB, seeking to enjoy what they saw as a non-conformist, politically enlightened, anti-establishment campus atmosphere.

 To counter the lies of "Operation Abolition," HUAC opponents issued "Operation Correction," an ACLU-narrated documentary film using much of the same footage as "Abolition," but countering its lies with the facts of independent student organizing against HUAC and the unprovoked police attack at the 1960 HUAC hearings.

-Early on the first day of hearings.
-A picket line begins to form in front of San Francisco City Hall.
+Early on the first day of hearings, May 14, 1960, a picket line begins to form in front of San Francisco City Hall.

-Protesters gather on the City Hall steps, waiting for admission to the hearings
+Anti-HUAC protestors gather on the City Hall rotunda steps, hoping to gain entrance to the 1960 hearings.

 The crowd in the City Hall Rotunda grows around Sheriff Carberry